 While exploring Iceland Golden Circle route, many travelers decide to make additional stops along the way.
 In addition to Thingvellir National Park, Haukadalur geothermal valley, and Gullfoss waterfall, there are several other detours you can take.

 One of these is the town of Skalholt for a visit to the Skalholt church in Iceland.
-The town’s first church was built in the 12th century.
+The town’s first church dates from the 12th century.
 It was the seat of power for the members of the clergy in Iceland for over 700 years.
 Although there have been 10 churches erected on this site, the one that currently stands here is a memorial cathedral.

 When you visit, be sure to stop by the medieval tunnel and crypt mentioned in the Icelandic sagas.
 And take a look at one of the rare copies of the first edition of the Icelandic Bible.